axondeepseg/axondeepseg/docs/source/documentation.rst

                     If name of the excel file is not provided, the morphometrics will be saved as **axon_morphometrics.xlsx**.

 -b                  Flag to extract additionnal bounding box information on axonmyelin objects.
-                    This will add a boolean value indicating if the axon touches one of the image border.
+                    Specifying this option ``-b`` flag will add a boolean value indicating if the axon touches one of the image border.
 It will also output every axon's bounding box (including its myelin).
-For more information about these columns, see the morphometrics file description below.
+For more information, see the morphometrics file description in the subsection below.

 Morphometrics of a single image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^